The Women of OpenVPN

 How did you start in your current field/role?
 What kind of support (if any) did you receive in the process?

-I had been a stay at home mom for over five years before deciding I wanted to work from home.
+I had been a stay-at-home mom for over five years before deciding I wanted to work from home.
 I wanted to homeschool my kids — while still providing for my family.
 OpenVPN offered this flexibility.
 Despite my (at the time) limited experience, they took a chance on me.
-The company provided me with on the job training and grew me into a competent and confident marketing professional.
+The company provided me with on-the-job training and grew me into a competent and confident professional.
 I could not be more grateful for the opportunity.
-I’ve been with OpenVPN for two years now, and love the flexibility I have to be involved in my kid’s education.
+I’ve been with OpenVPN for a few years now, and love the flexibility I have to be involved in my kid’s education.
 The training and remote capabilities have allowed me to be present with my family while still accomplishing my own career goals.

 My background is in broadcast journalism.
 I worked in that field for over a decade before transitioning into marketing and customer success.
 As a journalist, I had the support of my peers.
 The jump to marketing was not an easy one!
 The support to make that transition was given to me in the form of an opportunity to work in an area that was new to me, at OpenVPN.
 I was told that if I just took initiative, had an insatiable desire to learn, and grow from my failures that the sky would be the limit.
 Outside of work, I seek mentorship in the form of books and leadership coaches.
 I think it’s important to invest in yourself too.